Wites Rogers Logo Transparent

 Class actions are sometimes ridiculed in the press.
 Without them, however, consumers and shareholders with small claims would be without any means to pursue them, effectively giving large companies immunity for their bad acts.
 So, class actions are not only good for something, they are sometimes they only way to level the playing field between individuals and large companies.

-Marc A. Wites is an attorney and a shareholder of Wites Law Firm, a law firm which represents injured people and their families in personal injury and wrongful death actions, class actions, investment fraud matters, consumer debt litigation, and immigration.
+Marc A. Wites is an attorney and a shareholder of Wites & Rogers, a law firm which represents injured people and their families in personal injury and wrongful death actions, class actions, investment fraud matters, consumer debt litigation, and immigration.

 Free Consultation